FasterSpeeding/Tanjun/docs/usage.md

-Message command argument parsing always handles string arguments and to declare parsed arguments you can use one of the `with_option` or `with_argument` methods in [tanjun.parsing][]; while options are optional arguments which are passed based on a flag name (e.g. `"--key"`), arguments are passed positonally.
+Message command argument parsing always handles string arguments and to declare parsed arguments you can use one of the `with_option` or `with_argument` methods in [tanjun.parsing][]; while options are optional arguments that are passed based on a flag name (e.g. `"--key"`), arguments are passed positionally.
 It's worth noting that since decorators are executed from the bottom upwards positional arguments will follow the same order.

-Arguments and options have multiple parsing approaches, by default they just parse 1 value but "multi" (can be applied to both) indicates that multiple values should be allowed/parsed with these being passed as a list of values or greedy (argument only) indicating that an argument should parse the rest of the positional data as 1 big string which includes spaces.
+Arguments and options have multiple parsing approaches: Arguments only parse one value by default; "multi" (can be applied to both) arguments parse multiple values separately (passed to the function as a list of values); "greedy" (argument only) arguments parse the remaining positional values as one big string (including spacing).

-The most helpful configuration for options and arguments is converters, these are at one or more callbacks which may be called to try and convert the value where the result of first which passes (doesn't raise a [ValueError][] will be used); other configuration can be seen in [tanjun.parsing][] and standard converters can be found in [tanjun.conversion][].
+The most helpful configuration for options and arguments is converters: these are callbacks which will be called to try convert an argument's raw value; the first callback to pass (not raise a [ValueError][]) is used as the value.
+For more configuration see [tanjun.parsing][] and for the standard converters see [tanjun.conversion][].

 ### Context menus